 - Marketing System

-It’s not an easy task, but a comprehensive marketing plan provides the insight and the tools to anticipate, assess, prepare, build a road map to follow, cover your bases, construct necessary support systems, protect yourself in the marketplace, win consensus, inspire a winning culture and specifically define the measure of your marketing success.
+It’s not an easy task, but it is an important one.
+A comprehensive marketing plan provides the insight and tools needed to anticipate, assess, prepare, build a roadmap to follow, cover your bases, construct necessary support systems, protect yourself in the marketplace, win consensus, inspire a winning culture and specifically define the measure of your marketing success.

 “And that’s because 78 percent of these CEOs think marketers too often lose sight of what the real job is: to generate more customer demand for their products/services in a business-quantifiable and business-measurable way.”